 Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
 Tolerates some drought.
 Prefers moist, fertile, well-drained loams.
 Generally intolerant of air pollution and urban conditions.

 No serious insect or disease problems.
 Verticillium wilt is infrequent, but can be fatal.
 Powdery mildew, leaf spots and cankers may occur.
-Insect visitors include aphids, borers, beetles, lacebugs, caterpillars and scale.
+Insect visitors include borers, beetles, lacebugs, caterpillars and scale.
 Spider mites can do significant damage, particularly in hot, dry periods.

 Handsome ornamental shade tree or street tree.
 Although well adapted to Missouri’s climate, this tree is generally intolerant of city conditions.
 Some of the European lindens (see T. cordata, T. tomentosa and T. x europaea) may make better selections for urban areas.